Sanctogiacomo/Project2/README.md

 ### Continued development

 Areas that I want to continue focusing on in future projects: I would love to work on the input interaction with the users.
-Example: When the user submits his/her email for subscription the user should get a response that email has been received.
+Example: When the user submits his/her details for registration the user should get a confirmation email.

 ### Useful resources